Last Updated on October 14, 2024 by Aaron von Frank

 Essential

-Very helpful if you ever have to treat bumblefoot (or other foot injuries) in your ducks.
+Duck shoes are very helpful if you ever have to treat bumblefoot (or other foot injuries) in your ducks.
 Yes, there are online vendors who sell duck shoes!
-We’d recommend you have two duck shoes per duck, if at all possible.
+We’d recommend you have two pairs of duck shoes if at all possible, so you can clean and dry one set while the other is in use.

-*Recommendation: Search Etsy and look for sellers with the best online reviews.
+Recommendation: Search Google and Etsy to look for sellers with the best online reviews.

 2. Tube Feeding Supplies